Button design guide

-When you use Connect with PayPal to enable account creation and login, use either the label
+When you use Log in with PayPal to enable account creation and log in, use either the label

 Continue with PayPal.
-We recommend those labels because they most accurately reflect the purpose of the button.
-Since Connect with PayPal is the label we use for our default button, when you use it on your customized button, users will have strong recognition of the brand which drives higher conversion.
+We recommend these labels because they most accurately reflect the purpose of the button.
 Depending on the context of your website,

-You can choose the font, font weight, and kerning that fits your app or website style.
-Keep in mind that easy legibility is always important.
+You can choose the font, font weight, and kerning that fits the style of your website or app.
+Easy legibility is always important.
 The smallest size we recommend is 13 pt and Sans-serif typography.

 Color and contrast

 To ensure good contrast and legibility, use white font color on dark backgrounds and black font color on light backgrounds.
-If you decide to use other colors that are more appropriate for your app or site, always choose a combination of colors that fit within accessibility parameters.
+If you decide to use other colors that are more appropriate for your website or app, always choose a combination of colors that fit within accessibility parameters.

 For best results always put the button over white or light backgrounds.